 The professions of photojournalism, filmmaking and multimedia storytelling have changed a lot in the past decade.
 The seismic shifts from the film world to digital.
 The proliferation of cameras which are now accessible to all.
 The ever-present internet in our daily lives.
-The avenues for sharing stories are now almost infinite.
+The avenues for sharing stories are now are endless.

 For those new to the industry, the myriad of possibilities can seem quite daunting.
 As a self-taught photographer, I remember starting out in the industry and not being entirely sure what path was right for me.
 I was lucky enough to find a mentor in the late Philip Jones Griffiths, chronicler of the Vietnam War, during a 1-year internship at Magnum Photos.
 This experience was one of the most important in my early career and helped shape my direction in photojournalism.

-In 2015, I began my new mentorship programme that aimed to help one photographer in the early stages of their career.
-The mentorship programme is now entering it’s 4th year and is an opportunity for one photographer/documentary video-maker to receive my guidance over the course of a year.
-During that time, I meet (virtually, via email or Skype) each month with the mentee and offer thoughts, critiques and guidance on the projects that they are working on, in an effort to help give them assistance through their early work.
+In 2015, I began this mentorship program with the aim of giving back and helping one photographer in the early stages of their career.
+The mentorship program is now entering it’s 5th year and is an opportunity for one photographer/documentary video-maker to receive my guidance over the course of a year.
+During that time, I meet (virtually, via Skype) each month with the mentee and offer thoughts, critiques and guidance on the projects that they are working on, in an effort to help give them assistance through their early work.

 This mentorship program is available to photographers/videographers/multimedia journalists who are either studying at University level already, or are just starting out at the beginning of their careers independently (you must be 18 years or older).

-To apply, simply send me an email via the About/Contact page with ‘Mentorship 2018’ in the email subject.
+To apply, simply send me an email via the About/Contact page with ‘Mentorship 2019’ in the email subject.
 In your message, please include a brief explanation about the type work you do, issues you are interested in etc. and what you hope to gain from the mentorship.
-Also, please include a link to a concise gallery (15-20 images), and/or 2-3 videos, of your work.
+Also, please include a link to a concise gallery (15-20 images), and/or 1 video of your work.
 [Please don’t send emails with large attachments.
 Just links.]